Whenever you see something offered for ‘free’, there’s usually a catch, right?

 It’s likely that you’ll want to spend money on a few ‘upgrades’, such as additional photos and/or a professional video of your ceremony, as the free packages rarely include more than just a handful of posed photos.
 Be sure to ask the resort’s wedding coordinator about all the fees you might incur with the free package, and what upgrades you can order ‘a la carte’ without having to upgrade the whole wedding package.

-The bottom line is that a destination wedding — even when you pay for an upgraded wedding ceremony package — can still be much less expensive than a wedding at home, and you can even save money on your honeymoon if you can commit to a minimum number of rooms booked, as many resorts will comp the price of the room for the bride and groom once the rest of the minimum required rooms are paid for.
+The bottom line is that a destination wedding at a beautiful resort — even when you pay for an upgraded wedding ceremony package — can still be much less expensive than the combination of a wedding at home and then a honeymoon.

-So don’t be afraid of the “free resort wedding”, just be sure you know what it will cost you.
+So don’t be afraid of the “free resort wedding”, just be sure you know what it might cost you.